Hugh O'Donnell, 2nd Earl of Tyrconnell: Planned Armada and Mary Stuart O'Donnell

-In 1626, Conry and Owen Roe O'Neill went to Madrid to discuss the invasion plans with Philip IV.
-It was agreed to make both Shane and O'Donnell generals of the invasion to avoid jealousy and tension.
-The plans were abandoned—the Spanish Council of State announced that Philip IV wished "only to preserve what he has" rather than acquiring more territory in Ireland.
+The plans were ultimately abandoned—the Spanish Council of State announced that Philip IV wished "only to preserve what he has" rather than acquiring more territory in Ireland.
 Conry died in Madrid in 1629.
-The prepared ships were brought to Dunkirk, but the predicted war between England and Spain did not break out.

-Around 1629, Mary became pregnant, and her relationship with O'Gallagher was exposed.
+Despite an English expedition against Cádiz in 1625, the Anglo-Spanish conflict did not develop into full-scale war.
+Around 1629, Mary became pregnant and her relationship with O'Gallagher was exposed.
 The disgraced couple fled from Brussels to Italy.
 O'Donnell was upset and claimed that Mary was an imposter pretending to be his sister and attempting to defame his family.